PKRoma/miranda/miranda/protocols/IcqOscarJ/docs/icq-readme.txt

   Client detection improvements
-  Level 1 Rate management (global) - should solve problems with many contacts in list Support for Custom Profile Folders plug-in - configurable avatars cache folder
+  Level 1 Rate management (global) - should solve problems with many contacts in list Support for Custom Profile Folders plug-in - configurable avatars cache folder Ability to send long offline messages (up to 4096 characters) Messsage Error handling is now complete (no more disconnections on long msgs) Support for Aim contacts enhanced

 0.3.7.5